Maryvale, Phoenix: History

+Due to the demographic change, the community experienced major disinvestment leading to slowed development, and increased poverty and crime.
+This led to the modern day negative reputation of the community.

 Maryvale is noted for having a crime problem.
 Gangs moved into condominium and apartment complexes in the area, and were not afraid of challenging law enforcement.
 Gang members at one particular condominium complex, Woodmar, were noted to have threatened law enforcement officials to the extent that Phoenix police did not allow its officers to enter the complex without the backup of at least two other police officers.
 The area also has a problem with graffiti.

 In 1999, Phoenix Police Department officer Marc Atkinson was shot and killed in Maryvale, in the first fatal shooting of a police officer in the city of Phoenix since 1991.
 In that same year, Phoenix police began an effort aimed at reducing crime at Woodmar, with search warrants served, drug and criminal syndicate charges filed against individuals, and restraining orders served on people who did not live at the complex.
 As a result, there was a decrease in crime at the complex, but the Maryvale community, as a whole, is still experiencing crime problems.
 The community was rocked by a number of shootings that were allegedly committed by the Serial Street Shooter in 2016.
 At the time, community leaders expressed concerns that Maryvale had been ignored by city leaders and the Phoenix Police Department.

 Maryvale made local, national, and international headlines in 2014, after reports surfaced of feral chihuahuas terrorizing area residents.
 The veracity of the reports, however, has been challenged by the Phoenix New Times.